Kirazuto7/LanguageLearning/README.md

 ## Architecture Overview

-The application is designed with a clean separation of concerns, containerized into four main services: `frontend`, `backend`, `ai`, and `postgres`.
+The application is designed with a clean separation of concerns and is fully containerized.
+The core services include:
+*   `frontend`: The React-based user interface.
+*   `backend`: The Spring Boot application providing the core business logic and API.
+*   `ai` & `image-api`: Services that host the AI models for text and image generation.
+*   `postgres`: The application's database.
+*   `init-db`: A short-lived "micro-container" responsible for initializing the database schema on startup.
+This ensures the `backend` only starts after the database is fully prepared.

 ## Backend Architecture